International Scientific and Practical Conference “Interdisciplinary Approaches in the Study of the Holodomor Genocide” held in Kyiv

 Svitlana Markova, Doctor of Historical Sciences, Associate Professor, Director of the Holodomor Research Institute of the National Museum of the Holodomor-Genocide, PhD student of Zaporizhzhia National University;

-Inna Shugaleva, Candidate of Historical Sciences, Associate Professor, Leading Research Fellow of the Holodomor-Genocide Research Department of the Holodomor Research Institute of the National Museum of the Holodomor-Genocide, PhD student of Zaporizhzhia National University;
+Inna Shuhaliova, Candidate of Historical Sciences, Associate Professor, Leading Research Fellow of the Holodomor-Genocide Research Department of the Holodomor Research Institute of the National Museum of the Holodomor-Genocide, PhD student of Zaporizhzhia National University;

 Ivan Petrenko, Candidate of Historical Sciences, Deputy Director of the Holodomor Research Institute of the National Museum of the Holodomor-Genocide;

-Andriy Ivanets, Candidate of Historical Sciences, Senior Research Fellow at the Holodomor Research Institute of the National Museum of the Holodomor-Genocide, PhD student at Zaporizhzhia National University;
+Andrii Ivanets, Candidate of Historical Sciences, Senior Research Fellow at the Holodomor Research Institute of the National Museum of the Holodomor-Genocide, PhD student at Zaporizhzhia National University;

-Victor Gudz, Doctor of Historical Sciences, Associate Professor of History and Archeology, Bohdan Khmelnytsky Melitopol State Pedagogical University, told about the falsifications associated with the Holodomor in the researchings of Russian historians and publicists;
+Victor Hudz, Doctor of Historical Sciences, Associate Professor of History and Archeology, Bohdan Khmelnytsky Melitopol State Pedagogical University, told about the falsifications associated with the Holodomor in the researchings of Russian historians and publicists;

 Roman Tesliuk, Candidate of Geographical Sciences, Senior Research Fellow at the Department of Socio-Demographic and Legal Aspects of the Holodomor-Genocide of the Holodomor Research Institute of the National Museum of the Holodomor-Genocide, presented a report on theoretical and methodological differences between various estimates of the demographic losses due to the Holodomor-Genocide of 1932-1933;

-Anatoliy Filiniuk, Doctor of Historical Sciences, Professor, Head of the Department of History of Ukraine, Kamyanets-Podilsky Ivan Ohienko National University;
+Anatolii Filiniuk, Doctor of Historical Sciences, Professor, Head of the Department of History of Ukraine, Kamyanets-Podilsky Ivan Ohienko National University;

 Nataliia Petrova, Candidate of Historical Sciences, I.I.Mechnikov ONU, Deputy Dean for Research, Associate Professor of Archeology and Ethnology of Ukraine shared her experience on the formation of the Holodomor memory policy in her region;